Apartment Premises Liability

 There are multiple steps you should follow if you get hurt in an apartment complex.
 What you do in the immediate aftermath of the accident could affect the outcome of your case.
 You want to make sure you protect your rights and gather all the information you need to prove someone else caused your injury.

-Step 4: Seek medical treatment.
+- Step 4: Seek medical treatment.
 Get a thorough medical evaluation of your injury and follow up with the doctors they refer you to.
-Continue treating until you recover, or your doctor places you at maximum medical improvement.
+Continue treatment until you recover, or your doctor places you at maximum medical improvement.

-Step 5: Hire a lawyer from the Jurewitz Law Group.
+- Step 5: Hire a lawyer from the Jurewitz Law Group Injury & Accident Lawyers.

 San Diego Apartment Premises Liability Attorneys – Taking the Fight to Them

-At the Jurewitz Law Group, we take apartment liability seriously.
+At the Jurewitz Law Group Injury & Accident Lawyers, we take apartment liability seriously.
 Time and time again we’ve helped innocent people‚ even children and the elderly‚ from being taken advantage of by negligent building owners throughout the greater San Diego region.
 If you’ve been involved in an accident in your building and believe the owner of the property to be at-fault‚ don’t wait another moment.

 Give us a call and schedule a free case review with one of our San Diego personal injury lawyers.
 The sooner you are able to speak with us‚ the sooner we can begin investigating your claim.